Last Updated on

 “Knowing yourself is the beginning of all wisdom.”

 How many food choices do you make in a day?
-An interesting study asked people this very question.
+One study asked people this very question.
 On average participants guessed they would make about 14 choices per day.

-As simple as it is, science has shown that most of our choices are made on autopilot, without any awareness of what’s really driving them or the effects they will have in our lives.
-So, the first step to changing any behavior, is self-awareness.
+Most of our choices are made on “autopilot,” without any awareness of what’s really driving them or the effects they will have in our lives.
+So, the first step to changing any behavior is self-awareness.

-Simply put, self-awareness is the ability to recognize what we are doing as we’re doing it.
-Our thought processes, emotions and reasons for acting are an important part of making better choices.
+Self-awareness is the ability to recognize what we are doing as we’re doing it.
+Our thought processes, emotions, and reasons for acting are an important part of making better choices.

-With our fast paced lifestyles filled with constant distraction and stimulation this is even more important.
+With fast-paced lifestyles, constant distraction, and over-stimulation, self-awareness is not something everyone realizes.
+How does this relate to willpower?
 Baba Shiv, professor of Marketing at Stanford Graduate Business School, found that distracted people are more likely to give in to temptation.

-For example, distracted shoppers are more sensitive to in-store promotions and more likely to end up with items not on their shopping list.
+For example, distracted shoppers are more sensitive to in-store promotions, and more likely to purchase items that were not on their shopping list.

 One thing you can do to increase your self-awareness is to keep track of all your choices in a given day.
-Then, by the end of the day analyse which ones supported your long-term goals and which ones didn’t.
+At the end of the day analyze which ones supported your long-term goals and which ones didn’t.